Navaikulam: Sankaranarayana temple

-The Sri Sankaranarayana temple at Navaikulam in Varkala Taluk of Trivandrum district is located by the side of National Highway 47 between Kallambalam and Parippally (about 45 km north of Trivandrum).
+The Sri Sankaranarayana temple at Navaikulam in Varkala Taluk of Trivandrum district is located by the side of National Highway 66 (about 45 km north of Trivandrum) between Kallambalam and Parippally.
 Set amidst a vast campus, the temple enshrines the syncretic image of Sankaranarayana, whose left half shows the attributes of Vishnu and the right half that of Siva, this is believed to be the biggest Shankaranarayana statue in standing position.
 It is one of the most famous pilgrim center in Thiruvananthapuram district.
 Near the temple there is a big pond.
 This temple is 1000 years old.

 Govt, HSS navaikulam

 It is a school in the Attingal education district.
 Approximately 2000 students are enrolled in the school, which is staffed by around 80 teachers.
-The library in the school has an amazing collection of books.
-Proper lab facilities are available.
-In sports and arts, this school is number one in the Attingal education district.